garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 desc<-desc[,which(names(desc) %!in% to.remove)]
 {% endhighlight %}

-Then we standarize the values in the colums (the mean of the variables will be zero and the sd one) and we normalize the values of the activity so they range between zero and one:
+Then, we standardize the values in the columns (the mean of the variables will be zero and the sd one) and we normalize the values of the activity so they range between zero and one:{: style="text-align: justify"}

 {% highlight r %}
 x<-scale(desc)
 y<-(df$Affinity-min(df$Affinity))/(max(df$Affinity)-min(df$Affinity))
 {% endhighlight %}

-Now it is time to prepare the training and validation datasets by the drugs into 90% training 10% validation:
+Now it is time to prepare the training and validation datasets by the drugs into 90% training 10% validation:{: style="text-align: justify"}

 {% highlight r %}
 #Train/Test